-On 24 January 1993, Ugur Mumcu, the investigative journalist, who had brought corruption cases and mafia-politics links into daylight, died when he started the engine of his car, which then exploded in front of his house in Ankara, fragmenting his body into pieces.
+On 24 January 1993, Ugur Mumcu, the investigative journalist who had brought corruption cases and mafia-politics ties into daylight, died when his car exploded in front of his house.
 Mumcu had been receiving death threats because of the files he had been investigating.

-Born in 1942, Mumcu studied law in university had worked as a columnist, investigative journalist and writer.
+Born in 1942, Mumcu studied law in university and he had worked as a columnist, investigative journalist and writer.
 He published books on current and historical political issues of Turkey.
-At the time of his assassination, he was working on the Kurdish problem and the PKK.
+At the time of his assassination, he was working on the Kurdish problem and the PKK terror.

-Mumcu was not the only person to be killed at the time; three academics, of the same political inclination, secularists, were also murdered: Prof. Dr. Muammer Aksoy, Assistant Prof. Dr. Bahriye Ücok and Prof. Dr. Ahmet Taner Kislali.
+Mumcu was not the only person to be killed at that time; three academics of the same political inclination, secularists were also murdered: Muammer Aksoy, Bahriye Ücok and Ahmet Taner Kislali.

-Mumcu probably did more than anyone else to defend press freedom and human rights in Turkey.
-Despite his socialist convictions, he was admired and trusted by a wide range of former opponents and critics, including conservative politicians.
+Mumcu worked hard to defend press freedom and human rights in Turkey.
+Mumcu was trusted by a wide range of people including conservative politicians.

-It should also be noted that, in the harsh years that followed the military coup in 1980, Mumcu faced and eventually overcame a welter of martial-law prosecutions for his writings.
+It should also be noted that, in the harsh years that followed the military coup in 1980, Mumcu faced and eventually overcame a welter of martial-law prosecutions for his books.